rmkubik/next-blog/posts/reduce-entries/index.md

 ---
 title: "Reduce Entries: Array Utility Function"
-date: 2021-11-02
+date: 2023-06-05
-tags: javascript, reduce, entries, utility, function
+tags: javascript, arrays, utils
 ---

-If you've ever needed to reduce an object to it's entries via JavaScript's `Object.entries` function, you'll sometimes find yourself needing to put an object back together again.
-I've needed this often enough that I encapsulated this into a little utility function called `reduceEntries`.
+If you've ever needed to break an object into its entries via JavaScript's `Object.entries` function, you'll sometimes need to put it back together again.
+I've needed this often enough that I encapsulated this functionality into a little utility function called `reduceEntries`.

 ## Source